Suhashnsw/InventoryControl/README.md

 Also note if any of the launched URLs are changed, relevant settings should be changed accordingly.
 Default API URL setting of Web application works correctly

 ##### OKTA Set up
-As the IDP Okta dev server (https://dev-381291.okta.com/) has been setup and relevant settings are already updated, so no change required.
+As the IDP, Okta dev server (https://dev-381291.okta.com/) has been setup and relevant settings are already updated, so no change required.
 To login to the application please use below credentials

 Username:  suhashiniweerakoon@gmail.com